 4. Nail your branding and messaging

 Clients care about results, but the working relationship is also an essential part of the training experience.
 Give new clients a sense of who you are, not just what you offer.

 Consider what you think your brand should be and evaluate if it’s reflected in your marketing assets and online presence.
 Read through client reviews and testimonials for keywords that come up often, then use those to shape your message.

 5. Publish consistent content

 This is another good way to show off who you are what you offer to clients.
 Use a blog on your website, email newsletter, or social media posts to promote your approach to fitness.
-Set a goal to post regularly in the new year and outline a content plan to help you stick to it.
+Set a goal to post regularly going forward and outline a content plan to help you stick to it.